vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/vmware-esx-90-audit-log-event-reference.md

 ## Syslog.global.auditRecord.storageEnable

-Enables the local storage of audit records, into the directory specified by **s**yslog.global.auditRecord.storageDirectory.
+Enables the local storage of audit records, into the directory specified by Syslog.global.auditRecord.storageDirectory.
 For best results configure the storage directory and the storage capacity before enabling audit logging.

 This value is Boolean, TRUE or FALSE.